uncenter/uncenter.dev/src/uses.md

 ### Development

+-   [Visual Studio Code](https://code.visualstudio.com/) ~~since I can't figure out how to configure Neovim~~ for a feature-rich and extendable editor
--   [kitty](https://sw.kovidgoyal.net/kitty/) for a snappy, configurable, and feature-rich terminal
+-   [kitty](https://sw.kovidgoyal.net/kitty/) for a snappy and configurable terminal
--   [Neovim](https://neovim.io/) for an extensible terminal-based text editor
-    -   [Nvchad](https://nvchad.com/) as a sane default config with a pretty UI

 ### Utilities